-Whilst internet technologies have heralded tremendous opportunities and challenges for Youth Work, 'Smart youth work is about enabling young people and youth workers to create innovative solutions (including digital ones) to meet current challenges, and cope with new challenges by seeking new connections and using new innovative tools.'
+'Smart youth work is about enabling young people and youth workers to create innovative solutions (including digital ones) to meet current challenges, and cope with new challenges by seeking new connections and using new innovative tools.'

 (ENTK)

-At the Estonia Annual Youth Work Week in November 2017, the Estonian Youth Work Centre launched a virtual toolbox for youth workers, which contains information and tips about smart youth work and guidelines how to organise an event using digital tools.
+At the Estonia Annual Youth Work Week in November 2017, the Estonian Youth Work Centre launched a virtual toolbox for youth workers, which contains information and tips about smart youth work and guidelines on how to organise an event using digital tools.

-They've put together an online resource 'Smart Toolbox' divided into 'Smart Youth Work and the World of Digital' and 'Event Management Guidelines' containing 28 different materials, 47 different tools and 14 reading possibilities to improve skills needed for smart youth work.
-Furthermore, based on a survey of best digital tools of Youth Work Educators, they list 112 digital tools according to 21 different work categories that can be applied to make youth work more effective.
+The centre put together an online resource Smart Toolbox divided into Smart Youth Work and the Digital World and Event Management Guidelines containing a wide range of materials and tools to improve skills needed for smart youth work.
+Furthermore, based on a survey of the best digital tools for youth work educators, they list 112 digital tools according to 21 different work categories that can be applied to make youth work more effective.